WillDavid1123/FSC-Chick-Fil-A-2020/README.md

 This project comes with a .in file that is read from for the program to run through and create a .out file.
 To change it to a different size, keep these constraints in place

-The first number represents the number of simulated days that the program will run through (n) After that there are n number of numbers that represent the number of customers for that day (m) After that there are m number of customers in the following format:
+- The first number represents the number of simulated days that the program will run through (n)
+- After that, there are n number of numbers that represent the number of customers for that day (m)
+- After that there are m number of customers in the following format:
-    <number of minutes after 12 that they arrive> <first name> <last name> <number of orders (p)>
+    - (number of minutes after 12 that they arrive) (first-name) (last-name) (number of orders [p])
-After each customer there are p orders in the following format:
+- After each customer, there are p orders in the following format:
-    <Order, specific inputs in MenuItem.java> <number of that item they ordered>
+    - (Order, specific inputs in MenuItem.java) (number of that item they ordered)

 As an example, here is a shortened version (Each bullet point is its own line):
 - 1